Xeonigs/BBBadenGitHubBlog/_posts/2021-8-30-a-normal-from.md

 ```

 ## Reflection

+I have problem with concentrating in this modul, because I often do some IT stuff but not the tasks I should be doing.
+I'll try to focus more in the following lessons by strictly following the daily schedule and try to isolate other distractions.

+**Goals verification**
-I explained the whole form I showed.
+1. I explained the whole form I showed.
 You should now be able to make a basic form by yourself.